 The key risks to the delivery of this Strategy are outlined below.
-The Clwyd Pension Fund Manager, the Pensions Administration Manager and other officers will work with the Pensions Advisory Panel, Pension Fund Committee and Pension Board in monitoring these and other key risks and considering how to respond to them.
+We will monitor these and consider how to respond to them.

-- Lack or reduction of skilled resources due to difficulty retaining and recruiting staff members and also staff absence due to sickness - Significant increase in the number of employing bodies causes strain on day to day delivery - Significant external factors, such as national change, impacting on workload - Issuing incorrect or inaccurate communications - Failure to maintain employer database leading to information not being sent to correct person - Lack of clear communication to employers, scheme members and pensioners
+- Lack or reduction of skilled resources due to difficulty retaining and recruiting staff members and also staff absence due to sickness. - Significant increase in the number of employing bodies causes strain on day to day delivery. - Significant external factors, such as national change, impacting on workload. - Issuing incorrect or inaccurate communications. - Failure to maintain an up to date and accurate employer database leading to information not being sent to correct person. - Communications to scheme members not being received or read. - Lack of clear and understandable communication to employers, scheme members and other stakeholders.